Metric response of relative entropy: A universal indicator of quantum criticality: Introduction

 where $|\psi_0(h)\rangle$ refers to the ground state of $\hat{H}$ for a given system size $N$.
 The fidelity susceptibility is then defined as

 At a QCP, $\chi_F \sim N^{2/\nu}$ as $N \gg 1$ where $\nu$ refers to the correlation length exponent.

-Here we propose a {\it different} model-agnostic measure to determine the metric response of the quantum relative entropy (QRE) of a quantum many-body system, inspired by the geometric interpretation of fidelity susceptibility and ground-state manifold \cite{polkovnikov, Kolodrubetz_2013, Zanardi2006Fidelity}.
-We demonstrate how its finite-size scaling directly indicates the thermodynamic criticality through the convergence of its turning points and the divergence of its global maximum.
-'Universal" bears a two-fold meaning here, firstly as a method that can be used across different models and secondly as a quantity containing the information of a certain universality class.
+Here we propose a {\it different} model-agnostic measure to determine the metric response of the QRE of a quantum many-body system, inspired by the geometric interpretation of fidelity susceptibility and ground state manifold \cite{polkovnikov, Kolodrubetz_2013, Zanardi2006Fidelity}.
+We demonstrate how its FSS directly indicates the thermodynamic criticality through the convergence of its turning points and the divergence of its global maximum.
+"Universal" bears a two-fold meaning here, first as a method that can be used across different models and second as a quantity containing the information of a certain universality class.
 The robustness of this response function lies in its origin in information geometry \cite{nielsen, EunJinKimGeodNonEqComplex,Kim2011InfoGeometry} as it can be formally considered a quantum generalization of the Fisher-Rao information metric.

-A concrete notion of \textit{how different two entanglement spectra} are, can be established by a geometric distance between the spectra at their respective parameter values.
-Given two density matrices $\hat{\rho}$ and $\hat{\sigma}$, a measure of their distinguishability is given by the quantum relative entropy (QRE) defined as
+A concrete notion of \textit{how two entanglement spectra differ} from each other can be established by a geometric distance between the spectra at their respective parameter values.
+Given two density matrices $\hat{\rho}$ and $\hat{\sigma}$, a measure of their distinguishability is given by the QRE defined as